RicardoSousaPaiva/RicardoSousaPaiva/README.md

-### Hi there 👋
+:microscope: _Mathematikós_ :telescope:

-:microscope: Mathematikós :telescope: :arrow_right: inclined to learn :arrow_left: and loves to apply his knowledge to discover new things and solve problems.
+:arrow_right: inclined to learn :arrow_left: and loves to apply his knowledge to discover new things and solve problems.

 <!--
 **RicardoSousaPaiva/RicardoSousaPaiva** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.